knope-dev/knope/docs/src/config/step/BumpVersion.md

 ### Pre

 Increment the pre-release component of the semantic version or add it if missing.
-You must also provide a `value` parameter to this rule which will determine the pre-release string used.
-For example, running this rule with the `value` "rc" would change "1.2.3-rc.4" to "1.2.3-rc.5" or "1.2.3" to "1.2.3-rc.0".
+You must also provide a `label` parameter to this rule which will determine the pre-release string used.
+For example, running this rule with the `label` "rc" would change "1.2.3-rc.4" to "1.2.3-rc.5" or "1.2.3" to "1.2.4-rc.0".

 ### A Note on 0.x Versions